SeaGL/seagl.github.io/_posts/2020-09-10-naming-contest.md

 ![The inflatable seagull](img/posts/2020_seagull_naming_contest.jpg){:width="50%"}

+**Update**: Meet Patch!
+Patch's pronouns are they/them.
+Patch loves french fries, photos, and of course free software.

 Have you ever wondered what our glorious inflatable seagull is named?
 Currently, it's anonymous!
 To give our feathered friend a name, we've been hosting a naming contest on [Twitter](https://twitter.com/seagl) and [Mastodon](https://mastodon.social/@seagl) for the past